microsoft/moaw/workshops/github-copilot/workshop.md

 From there by starting a new line with a secondary level title it will start generating the content of the documentation and it will showcase how it will accelerate the documentation writing process.

 ---

 # Use Copilot Chat to improve code quality

 GitHub Copilot is a generative AI and thus, perfect to generate code, but it has powerfull analysis capabilities on your code that can be used in several case to improve code quality like: find security issues, bad practices in your code and générate a fix, refactor and add comment to legacy code, generate tests, etc...

 If you already feel confortable with it you can jump to the next section.

 ## Get ready

-To start using Github Copilot Chat, you first need to
+To start using Github Copilot Chat, you first need to:

 - be enrolled in the public preview:  [Github Copilot Chat Preview](https://github.com/github-copilot/chat_waitlist_signup/join)
 - install the extension in your IDE.
 For VS Code, you can find it directly by searching for `Github Copilot Chat` in the extensions tab.